 On January 14, 2014, I boarded a plane to New York City—a place I’d never been—to film a segment for Fox News.
 I sat by myself in coach, too nervous to read or eat or do much of anything except stare out the window.
 The thought of being on national television was entirely surreal.
 A write-up in the local paper or in a blog was one thing, and a magazine shout-out from Alicia Silverstone was another, but this was a whole new ballgame.

-When Fox first emailed, my initial reaction was, “No way.”
+When Fox first emailed, my initial reaction was, No way.
 What if I went on TV and my voice failed?
-I’d become skilled at managing my vocal condition in my everyday life, and, while problematic, it didn’t entirely inhibit me while speaking with customers (if my voice got warbly, I’d simply say, “Pardon me, I’m getting over a cold.”)
-But exposing my unpredictable voice to the entire world on TV was another story, and not to mention, nerves made the issue worse.
+I’d become skilled at managing my vocal condition in my everyday life, and, while problematic, it didn’t entirely inhibit me while speaking with customers.
+(If my voice got warbly, I’d simply say, “Pardon me, I’m getting over a cold.”)
+But exposing my unpredictable voice to the entire world on TV was another story, and nerves made the issue worse.
 For high-pressure calls with potential retail accounts, I always went for a walk beforehand to help calm me down and keep my voice steady.
 The method was far from perfect, though, and as soon as I could, I tasked Ben with handling incoming calls while I communicated by my preferred method: email.

 I forwarded the Fox email to Mia and asked if she’d do the interview in my place.
 “Jaime, nobody wants to see me!” she said.
 “They want to see you.”
 I was Schmidt’s.
-I had committed myself to being the living embodiment, and thereby spokesperson, of the brand—even when that meant facing a very real, very personal challenge that made me feel completely vulnerable.
+I had committed myself to being the living embodiment—and thereby spokesperson—of the brand, even when that meant facing a very real, very personal challenge that made me feel completely vulnerable.
 Mia was right: nobody else could take my place.

 I couldn’t have known it then, but going on Fox News would become a pivotal moment in the life of my business.
 My performance wasn’t exactly what I wanted it to be, but by showing up and doing it, I opened the door to countless new opportunities.
 The experience made me realize just how powerful—and crucial—press opportunities and putting myself out in front of the world could be.
-I needed to become media-savvy and step outside my comfort zone in order to succeed.
-It was a game-changer, and one I almost missed.
+I needed to become media savvy and step outside my comfort zone in order to succeed.
+It was a game changer, and one I almost missed.

 Prep for press